Author Philippe Sands told it is ‘unacceptable’ to read Tolstoy amid Ukraine war

 ‘It is complex,’ said the award-winning writer

-British-French author Philippe Sands has said he was told it is “unacceptable” to read the work of Russian writer Leo Tolstoy amid the country’s invasion of Ukraine.
+British-French author Philippe Sands has said he was told it is “unacceptable” to read the work of Russian writer Leo Tolstoy amid Russia’s invasion of Ukraine.

-Sands is a lawyer and the author of bestselling books such as The Ratline and The Last Colony.
+Sands is a lawyer and the author of bestselling books including The Ratline and The Last Colony.
 In 2016, his memoir East West Street: On the Origins of Genocide and Crimes Against Humanity won the Baillie Gifford Prize for Non-Fiction.

 The 64-year-old appeared on a panel at the 2025 Hay Festival, which has partnered with The Independent for a second year.
 He was joined by Swedish philanthropist Sigrid Rausing, academic Adam Rutherford, and The Independent’s chief international correspondent Bel Trew.